Guide

 Price Chart

-The LW chart loads in candlestick mode with a 3-month default range.
-The toolbar above the chart gives you full control: chart type (Candle / Bar / Line / Area), range (3M / 6M / 1Y / 3Y / ALL), overlay toggles (WM — symbol watermark; PC — previous close line; VOL — volume histogram; CB — central bank meeting markers), logarithmic scale, and a multi-MA selector (periods: 5, 10, 20, 50, 100, 200 — up to three simultaneous MAs).
+The LW chart loads in candlestick mode with a D1 (daily) timeframe and a 3-month default range.
+The toolbar above the chart gives you full control: timeframe (H1 / H4 / D1 / W1 / MN), chart type (Candle / Bar / Line / Area), range (3M / 6M / 1Y / 3Y / ALL), overlay toggles (WM — symbol watermark; PC — previous close line; VOL — volume histogram; CB — central bank meeting markers), logarithmic scale, and a multi-MA selector (periods: 5, 10, 20, 50, 100, 200 — up to three simultaneous MAs).
 The OHLC header updates on hover showing O/H/L/C values and the daily change.
+For H1/H4, bars are sourced from intraday candles; D1 bars come from daily OHLC history.
+W1 and MN bars are aggregated from the daily dataset — the current incomplete bar's open, high, and low reflect the full period to date (not just the current session).

 EUR/USD